Baxter (BAX)

 Larger companies benefit from economies of scale, where fixed costs like infrastructure, technology, and administration are spread over a higher volume of goods or services, reducing the cost per unit.
 Scale can also lead to bargaining power with suppliers, greater brand recognition, and more investment firepower.
 A virtuous cycle can ensue if a scaled company plays its cards right.

-Baxter also reports sales performance excluding currency movements, which are outside the company’s control and not indicative of demand.
+We can better understand the company’s sales dynamics by analyzing its constant currency revenue, which excludes currency movements that are outside their control and not indicative of demand.
 Over the last two years, its constant currency sales averaged 3.9% year-on-year growth.
 Because this number is better than its normal revenue growth, we can see that foreign exchange rates have been a headwind for Baxter.

-This quarter, Baxter reported year-on-year revenue growth of 5.4%, and its $2.63 billion of revenue exceeded Wall Street’s estimates by 1.9%.
-Company management is currently guiding for a 4.5% year-on-year increase in sales next quarter.
+This quarter, Baxter’s revenue grew by 5% year on year to $2.84 billion, missing Wall Street’s estimates.
+Company management is currently guiding for a 2% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 5.2% over the next 12 months, an improvement versus the last two years.
-This projection is above the sector average and implies its newer products and services will fuel better top-line performance.
+Looking further ahead, sell-side analysts expect revenue to grow 5.7% over the next 12 months, an improvement versus the last two years.
+This projection is above average for the sector and indicates its newer products and services will fuel better top-line performance.

 7. Adjusted Operating Margin

 Looking at the trend in its profitability, Baxter’s adjusted operating margin decreased by 3 percentage points over the last five years.
-A silver lining is that on a two-year basis, its margin has stabilized.
-Still, shareholders will want to see Baxter become more profitable in the future.
+Even though its historical margin was healthy, shareholders will want to see Baxter become more profitable in the future.

 8. Earnings Per Share

-Sadly for Baxter, its EPS declined by 9.3% annually over the last five years, more than its revenue.
-This tells us the company struggled because its fixed cost base made it difficult to adjust to shrinking demand.
+Sadly for Baxter, its EPS declined by 4.3% annually over the last five years while its revenue was flat.
+This tells us the company struggled because its fixed cost base made it difficult to adjust to choppy demand.

 We can take a deeper look into Baxter’s earnings to better understand the drivers of its performance.
-As we mentioned earlier, Baxter’s adjusted operating margin improved this quarter but declined by 3 percentage points over the last five years.
-This was the most relevant factor (aside from the revenue impact) behind its lower earnings; taxes and interest expenses can also affect EPS but don’t tell us as much about a company’s fundamentals.
+As we mentioned earlier, Baxter’s adjusted operating margin was flat this quarter but declined by 3 percentage points over the last five years.
+This was the most relevant factor (aside from the revenue impact) behind its lower earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

 9. Cash Is King